^

 If a program offered a pre/post-interview social, does this mean I have to attend?

 This is a good chance to get to know a program well and interact with residents.
 Keep in mind, this may be a place you will work for four years.
 Most programs make decisions based on the actual interviews, so missing the dinner to catch a flight is likely OK.
 Programs understand how hectic the interview season can be.
+Programs that do virtual interviews often have a "virtual social" which again is a good time to meet the residents in a more relaxed environment.

 Should I send thank you notes?

 Aaah, the great thank you note dilemma.
 Although certainly the polite thing to do, decisions on ranking applicants likely are not affected by thank you notes.
 Unless a program specifies whether or not to send thank you notes, there is no right or wrong answer.
-With electronic communication, hand-written thank you notes may be overkill.
+With electronic communication, handwritten thank you notes may be overkill.
 Also, certainly do not hesitate to email any of the residents or attending with whom you interviewed if you have questions about the program that were not answered.
 If you are still unsure, consider a second-look interview.

 Copyright © 2024 American Society for Radiation Oncology